chrisgrieser/nvim-tinygit/README.md

 1. Stage some changes via `<leader>ga`.
 2. Use `<leader>gc` to enter a commit message.
 3. Repeat 1 and 2.
-4. When done, `<leader>gp` to push the commits.
+4. When done, use `<leader>gp` to push the commits.

-Using `pushIfClean = true` allows you to combine staging, committing, and pushing into a single step, when it is the last commit you intend to make.
+Using `require("tinygit").smartCommit({pushIfClean = true})` allows you to combine staging, committing, and pushing into a single step, when it is the last commit you intend to make.

 ### Amend and fixup commits
 **Amending**